10 Top-Rated Tourist Attractions in Kansas City, Kansas

 Address: 400 Speedway Boulevard, Kansas City, Kansas

-You can enjoy the ultimate Major League Soccer fan experience at a Sporting Kansas City game at Children's Mercy Park.
-The successful MLS team has made Kansas City the soccer capital of the world and the home of some of the most electric MLS fans.
+You can enjoy the ultimate Major League Soccer fan experience at a Sporting Kansas City (or 'KC') game at Children's Mercy Park.
+The successful MLS team has made Kansas City the soccer capital of America and the home of some of the most electric MLS fans.
 The venue is comfortable and has a 145,000 square-foot canopy roof covering all sections.

 With Kansas City being home to one of the founding clubs of Major League Soccer, almost every game is a sellout.
 Sporting KC is a must-see if you want to capture the heart of professional Kansas City sports.
 The fanfare areas come alive in the stadium.
 You will want to prep yourself on popular fan chants before hitting a game to take full advantage of the experience.